CocoaHeadsNL/intro-slides/2021/03/march.md

 # Agenda for today

+## **From paper to AudioKit**
-###**From paper to AudioKit: teaching math through sound - Jaap Mengers**
+### Teaching math through sound - Jaap Mengers

 Jaap shares the story of SenseMath: an app that lets you hear - rather than see or feel - a graph.
-A story about sound design, advanced VoiceOver features, and user testing in times of corona.
+A story about sound design, advanced VoiceOver features, and user testing in times of Corona.

 ---

 # Next time

-## April
+## 21 April 2021

-Keep an eye on our Meetup page for announcement.
+### Keep an eye on our Meetup page and social media channels for more details on the talk.

 ---